himanshuraimau/SolBet/web/README.md

 ```

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+## Development Guidelines

+1. **Follow the Template**: Use the hook template in `src/hooks/HOOK_TEMPLATE.ts` when creating new hooks.
+2. **Consistent Structure**: Maintain the sectioned structure in files for better readability.
+3. **Documentation**: Add JSDoc comments to all exported functions and components.
+4. **Testing**: Write tests for critical functionality.

+## Code Structure Best Practices

+1. **Group Related Code**: Organize hooks, components, and utilities by feature area
+2. **Section Markers**: Use section dividers like `// -------------------------------------------------------` to organize code
+3. **Document Complex Logic**: Use inline comments for complex logic
+4. **Consistent API**: Maintain consistent patterns for hooks and components

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.